zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

-21. Create an initial “Product Order Line” as follows, use the “Product Order” and “Product” pull-downs to choose those values (if the value you don’t see does not appear in the list you can start to type the value in and it will appear), type in the other two then review your results and click the checkmark ![](./media/vbcs_checkmark.png).
+21. Create an initial “Product Order Line” as follows, use the “Product Order” and “Product” pull-downs to choose those values (if the value you want does not appear in the list you can start to type the value in and it will appear, for instance "M" for "Mozzarella"), type in the other two then review your results and click the checkmark ![](./media/vbcs_checkmark.png).

     ![](./media/image61.png)